Resolving the Corbino Shockley-Ramo Paradox for Hydrodynamic Current Noise

 \section{Introduction}

-The characterization and measurement of thermal properties is a venerated tool in probing many-body systems in condensed matter and materials physics.
-For instance, a sample's thermal properties are reflective of the nature of its quasiparticles, including those that are charge-neutral.
-However, accurate metrology of many modern devices requires accurate themometry at the nanoscale.
-Specifically for electronic systems, one particular challenge is to disentangle phonon from the electron contributions to heat transport; with weak electron-phonon coupling, the electron and phonon temperatures might not even be equal.
+The characterization of thermal properties is a venerated tool in probing many-body systems in condensed matter and materials physics.
+For instance, a sample's thermal conductivity and specific heat are reflective of the nature of its quasiparticles, including those that are charge-neutral.
+However, accurate metrology of many modern devices requires accurate thermometry at the nanoscale.
+Specifically for electronic systems, one particular challenge is to disentangle phonon from electron contributions to heat transport; with weak electron-phonon coupling, the electron and phonon temperatures might not even be equal.

 One solution is Johnson noise thermometry: it allows direct and isolated access to the electronic degrees of freedom.
 The simplest incarnation of Johnson noise thermometry is a direct application of the Johnson-Nyquist theorem (fluctuation-dissipation theorem).
 For a two-terminal device with resistance $R$ held at uniform electronic temperature $T_0$, it says